“Tis the Season?” My Cup Runs Empty

 December is a rough month for many of us.
-Grieving the loss of loved ones, increasing demands at work, and buying people GIFTS.
+Grieving the loss of loved ones, increasing demands at work, and buying people Gifts.

 Now I know someone reading this is a gift giver, but for anyone whose love language is not gifts, December can feel like a complete drain.
 People sharing their list can quickly feel like demands that we have to meet.
-We have to exchange our hard earned money to fill the “happy pots” of others, while reflecting on how we struggled throughout the year.
+We have to exchange hard earned money to fill the “happy pots” of others, while reflecting on how we struggled throughout the year.

-Can I tell you this feeling is NORMAL.
+Can I tell you this feeling is Normal.
 For many, the holiday season comes with the honest truth….that we have a habit of neglecting ourselves.
 That when people request a little bit more, it is too much.

 Here’s a question: What boundaries do we need to set around others' expectations of what Christmas will be like this year?